Viewing public RFDs.

 Appendix: Why can Git not detect copies?

 To understand why Git cannot detect copies in this situation, a comparison with other version control systems is instructive.
-Many systems (Subversion, Mercurial) allow developers to mark a file as a copy of another file, such that this information is tracked within the system.
+Many systems (Subversion, Mercurial) allow developers to mark a file as a copy of another file, tracking this relationship in the version control system.
 (A rename is generally tracked as a copy and a delete.)
-If a file is copied and this copy is changed in the same commit, these systems can show the appropriate diff, log, and blame output[1].
+If a file is copied and this copy is changed in the same commit, these systems can show the appropriate diff, log, and blame output[2].

 • By default, Git only detects renames, where a file is deleted and another file is added with similar contents.
 This is algorithmically cheapest, because only removed files need to be compared with added ones.
 In other words, for each added file, O(removed files) comparisons need to be performed.
 GitHub’s web UI has rename detection turned on.